dstl/IES4/ies.md

 Note: whilst colocation can be easily inferred from data, sometimes it's important to call out specific instances where entities of interest were in the same place at the same time.

 ### <a id="{B10D22FB-1D6A-47c9-B1C0-E870D43A5C52}"></a>Colour
-An Characteristic whose members all have the same colour
+A Characteristic whose members all have the same colour

 ### <a id="{1456439C-65C9-4a39-A743-09A7D0FBF248}"></a>CommercialOrganisation
 An <a href="#{1ECB4C6E-6A30-4dc5-A4AC-9A9DF5B6A54F}"><font color="#0000ff"><u>Organisation</u></font></a> that is run for profit